csci3155/pppl-video/instructions.md

 ## Submission Instructions

 Upload your recording to YouTube, link it from your [README.md], and add it to the YouTube playlist given on Canvas.
+Instructions for contributing to a YouTube playlist are available [here](https://support.google.com/youtube/answer/6109639).

 And push the following files in this repository in the this root directory *and* a `.zip` of this repository on Canvas: